 Evidence-Based Treatments and Cognitive Behavioral Therapy

 Most likely, you are seeking therapy because you or someone in your family is suffering.
-It is important that you understand the range of mental health services available and make an informed decision about what is in your best interest.
-Here are some things you should know:
+It is important to understand the range of mental health services available so that you can make an informed decision about therapy.
+Here are some things to consider:

 1) Like all professions, there is a wide range of quality in mental health treatment.
 Therapy costs money and time, yet many approaches to therapy are scientifically questionable or simply ineffective.
 Evidence-based treatments have been shown through scientific studies to help with specific mental health issues.
-The best evidence comes from randomized controlled trials, in which a treatment is compared to control conditions or alternative treatments.
+The best evidence comes from multiple randomized controlled trials, in which a treatment is compared to control conditions or alternative treatments.
 At Annville Psychological Services, we believe all clients deserve mental health treatment that has a proven track record.
-Excellent resources to learn about evidence-based treatments for specific problems can be found here for adults and here for children.
+Excellent resources to learn more about evidence-based therapy can be found here for adults and here for children.

 2) Cognitive behavioral therapy (CBT) has the largest overall body of research evidence supporting its use for depression, anxiety disorders, obsessive compulsive disorder, autism spectrum disorders, and many other emotional and behavioral issues.
 CBT works by identifying and changing unhelpful patterns of thinking and behaving.
 We work with clients to break the cycle of negative thoughts, feelings, and behaviors.

 3) CBT is a short-term, present-focused treatment.
-Typically, clients attend 5-15 sessions, and experience significant improvement.
+Typically, clients attend 10-20 sessions, and experience noticeable improvement.
 It is not designed as "just someone to talk to" therapy, but instead focuses on active construction of new skills.

 4) CBT is not simply a set of tools that can be sprinkled in with an "eclectic" approach.
 Rather, CBT is a comprehensive treatment model that includes an initial treatment plan, specific structure to sessions, a "personal scientist" model of thinking, and planned between-session practice.